azdanov/design-sandbox/README.md

 # Design Sandbox

 Playing around with Gridsome and Tailwind CSS.
+Think of this project as a giant sandbox of design.
+The goal is to try out different ideas, and realize them in a real project.

 ## Complex Form